Joel-Zacharia/Individualdata-demo/README.md

 # Individualdata-demo
-This is my first Git repository
+This is my first Git repository.
+Author - Joel Zacharia